 Service design is like an example of a coffee shop.
-For example, shop A does not have the requirements that the users need, whereas shop B puts their customer at the heart of every experience.
+For example, shop A does not have the requirements that the users need, whereas shop B puts their customers at the heart of every experience.
 Service design also involves immersive research to get to know their customer before, during and after.
 At the end of it the company discovers the highs and the lows of the experience and starts to explore some solutions in order to meet the customer’s needs.

-Another example of what service design is; it’s the activity of planning and arranging people, infrastructure, communication and its material components in order to improve its quality and interaction with its service provider and its users.
+Another example of service design is; it’s the activity of planning and arranging people, infrastructure, communication and its material components in order to improve its quality and interaction with its service provider and its users.

 What did I learn about brand guidelines?

 Brand guidelines are a guide as to how to use the elements of your branding.
 When updating any kind of existing brand identity, it is very important to consider how thorough your brand guidelines are.
 Brand guidelines very often cover, tone of voice, logo uses, prohibited uses of logos, colour palette, typography, photography and how the brand should be used for print and web.

 Branding guidelines must be an essential part of any business’s brand identity to ensure that your company’s image is communicated effectively and efficiently.
 It also needs to ensure that the image is presented in the correct manner.
 If at any stage, you rebrand or you have created a new brand from the beginning, you should specify that you would like brand guidelines to support your brand identity.

 This would be essential for future business goals and can also help with marketing, printing, social media and building a website.